State of Mexico: Government

 The state is governed according to the Constitution of the State of Mexico and the law of the State of Mexico.
 The previous constitutions of 1827, 1861, and 1870 were replaced in 1917.
 The government is composed of legislative, executive, and judicial branches.
-The legislative branch is composed of the Congress of the State of México; the executive branch is composed of the Governor, Cabinet, and Public Prosecutor; and the judicial branch is composed of the Judicial Council, High Court of Justice, and inferior courts.
+The legislative branch is composed of the Congress of the State of México; the executive branch is composed of the Governor, Cabinet, and Public Prosecutor; and the judicial branch is composed of the Judicial Council, High Court of Justice, and lower courts.

 The state is divided into 125 municipalities, which are governed by local councils (ayuntamientos) and a mayor, and have their own municipal laws.
 The municipalities are in turn grouped into 8 regions: